grassrootseconomics/docs.grassecon.org/docs/commons/sprout.md

 Pools may not simulate payroll structures, distribute tokens in fixed intervals for time-based work, or replace wage labor under another guise.
 Any behavior approximating salaried or freelance contracting may be grounds for license revocation.

-### 3.5 Peer-Curated Issuance
+### 3.5 Peer-Curated Acceptance

-Only known, verified, and trusted members of the Pool may issue vouchers.
+Only known, verified, and trusted members of the Pool may have their vouchers accepted in the Pool.
 The Pool must maintain documented governance procedures for who may issue, and under what limits.

 ### 3.6 Symbolic, Non-Enforceable Commitments